microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/CheckFileInfo.rst

         (:rfc:`5323`), but may be any URL that can be handled by a client that can open a file of the given type.

-    SupportsCoauth
-        A **Boolean** value that indicates that the host supports multiple users making changes to this file simultaneously.
-This value must always be ``false``.

     SupportsFileCreation
         A **Boolean** value that indicates that the host supports creating new files using the WOPI client.
 See :ref:`Create New` for more information.